HansrajS1/Cardiovascular-Risk-Prediction-in-ml/README.md

 # ❤️ Cardiovascular Risk Prediction using Machine Learning

-This project predicts the **10-year risk of coronary heart disease (CHD)** using machine learning algorithms based on clinical and demographic data from the **Framingham Heart Study** dataset.
+This project predicts the **10-year risk of coronary heart disease (CHD)** using machine learning algorithms based on clinical and demographic data dataset.
 It aims to assist healthcare professionals in early risk assessment and preventive care decisions.

 ---